Skip to content

 Max. repeated shows of identical recommendations per session If this filter is activated, this content/product will be removed from all recommendation lists of the current user session after being recommended n times before.

 Do not recommend the item currently viewed Remove the context items from the recommendation list.
-Usually it makes sense to activate this filter except in the "Bundle" and "Ultimately bought" recommendation case (6.
+Usually it makes sense to activate this filter except in the "Ultimately bought" recommendation case (6.
 Recommendation Models).

 Filters which are available only in the advanced solution